bojan-vujic/COVID-19/README.md

 `Data source`
 ============
-Currently 2 different data sources have been used:
+Currently only 1 data sources have been used:

-* https://github.com/CSSEGISandData/COVID-19 - Worldwide Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering.

 * https://www.worldometers.info/coronavirus/ - Webpage with updated information abount the virus around the globe.

+To download the data for today from Worlometer, run the bash script under directory `Bash`.
 `Contact`
 =======